 When I was young, my grandparents owned a general store.
 It was one of those mom-and-pop groceries, complete with creaky wooden floors and penny candy display behind the counter.
 This is my grandfather George proudly showcasing his adventure a few years after purchasing the business.

 I pulled out this photo because February 15-22 is National Entrepreneurship Week and my grandparents were the most daring, go-getters I know.
 As I look at this I’m thinking they shared many of the unique qualities we celebrate in entrepreneurs today.

 George and Ruth purchased their store in 1946.
 They were in their 30-40s at the time, but you could compare them to people in today’s millennial generation who look for careers that satisfy their passions.

-For more than twenty years George had worked as an accountant for a Chicago meat packing company and, according to my grandmother, the job was affecting his health.
-They wanted something different, something that would get him out of the office and offer them greater personal meaning.
+For more than 20 years George had worked as an accountant for a Chicago meat packing company and, according to my grandmother, the job was affecting his health.
+They wanted something different, something that would get him out of the office, and offer them greater personal meaning.